lmcrean/Hoverboard/README.md

 Hamburger appears below 600px.
 Link highlights & animates upon hover.
 (CSS)

+#### Footer

+### Home Page

-#### Landing video for intrigue with slogan.
-"Let's supercharge our Learning".
+#### Landing video with slogan.
 Video collage of children using computers, classroom settings, children doing homework, children being happy on comptuer, parent's using computer.
 (Capcut, Opensource video)

 Slogan "Let's supercharge our Learning".
 Large and overlapping.
+(HTML,CSS)

+#### Introduction of Platform.
-#### Overview of Platform "Hoverboard is an all-in-one platform for forward-thinking schools transitioning to the digital revolution."
+Heading: "Hoverboard is an all-in-one platform for forward-thinking schools transitioning to the digital revolution."

+Paragraph: More than ever, schools are in need to function efficiently and effectively to meet the needs of our students.
+That's why we've created Hoverboard.

-Proceed with paragraph about the context of school's why we need them.
-Gallery with arrows to flick through.
+Images with arrows to flick through.
+Hover with arrow.

+#### Introduction of Features.
-#### "Collaborate, Communicate, Celebrate".
-Values at a glance.
+Heading: "Collaborate, Communicate, Celebrate".

+Images: Artwork being shared online, Learning Objectives set in classwork, pupil of the week.

+Caption: Each has a caption summarising in one sentence what Hoverboard can do.

-Link to find out more about our features.
+Link: Click here to find out more about our features.

 #### 6 Testimonials from different schools.
-Include teacher's picture, testimonial and five-star rating.
-Animate with Ticker effect.
+Include teacher's picture, Each testimonial has a Staff picture, testimonial message

+### Hoverboard features
+This page introduces the client to Hoverboard's features.
+It is divided into 3 features each seperated by a different colour.

+Hovering over the image offers a specific caption for what is happening.
+Students at X school promote their news website.
+A student uploads their homework.

+Heading: Celebrate outcomes with highlighted work, news pages, merits.

+Heading: Communicate with parents and students about their progress, with customised feedback.

+Heading: Collaborate with live-lessons, allowing students to share their work instantly.

 #### Book a free trial today.
-See if it saves you 30 hours.
-Graphic.
-Summary text.

-#### Footer with Hoverboard Logo.
+Form request with phone number.
+School.

 ### Structure, Skeleton and Surface